1 March 2025

 "We really don't like these plans.
 These policies, which typically cost $500 or more per year, aren’t really warranties, but rather insurance to protect against repair costs of major appliances, heating and cooling systems, plumbing fixtures, circuit breakers, and a few other systems.
 They don’t cover the most expensive repairs you might need (roof repairs or replacement, leaky windows or skylights, basement moisture, or chimney repair).
 Some policies even charge extra to cover plumbing, heating systems, or central A/Cs.
 Even for the systems covered, much is excluded, and most require you to pay a $100–$125 deductible for each service call.
 The worst part: You don’t get to decide who does the work.
 Plus, we find the best repair services don’t work with home-warranty companies".

-Otto's Electrical Service donates semi-annually to worthy causes: American Red Cross; ASPCA; McLean, Va.
-Volunteer Fire Department; PETA; St. Judes Children's Hospital; American Cancer Society; Wikipedia; Wounded Warrior Project; and various other veterans’ non-profit agencies
+Otto's Electrical Service donates periodically to worthy causes: American Red Cross; ASPCA; Virginia State Police Association; Maryland Troopers Association; McLean, Va.
+Volunteer Fire Department; PETA; St. Judes Children's Hospital; Wikipedia; Rip-off Report .com; various veterans’ non-profit agencies; Fairfax County Animal Shelter; and Charity Navigator

 HOOK-UP INSTRUCTIONS FOR PORTABLE, 7 kW GENERATOR